MapStory/Learning/modules/module1.md

 - Hit "play" and watch the StoryLayer data animate over space and time
 - Peer review the StoryLayer (more details in Module 4)
 - Edit the StoryLayer to make it more complete and accurate (more details in Module 4)
-- Use the StoryLayer to compose a MapStory (more details in Module 2 and 5)
+- Use the StoryLayer to compose a MapStory (more details in Modules 2 and 5)

 ###### **StoryScapes**